Fusion-Data-Platform/fdf/docs/source/user_guide.rst

     >>> from pprint import pprint
     >>> pprint(sys.path)

-If ``sys.path`` contains distributions other than ``/p/fdf/anaconda/lib/python2.7``, then you likely loaded other Python modules.
-If so, then you should unload the other Python modules.
+If ``sys.path`` contains distributions other than ``/p/fdf/anaconda/lib/python2.7``, then you likely loaded an additional Python module.
+If so, then you should unload the other Python module and restart Python.

 Finally, you can import the FDF package::

     >>> import fdf

-Now you can use the FDF package.
-See Usage Examples to learn about the capabilities of FDF.
+See Usage Examples for more information about the usage and capabilities of FDF.